Advice and Guidance

 Academic Registry Training Schedule and Partnerships Forum

-To keep partners up to date with the academic, regulatory and sector developments, Academic Registry organises a calendar of training sessions and a Partnerships Forum which normally meets annually.
-All partner staff are welcome to attend and whenever possible, sessions will also be made available electronically.
+To keep partners up to date with the academic, regulatory and sector developments, Academic Registry organises regular training sessions and a Partnerships Forum which normally meets annually.
+All partner staff are welcome to attend relevant training sessions arranged by Academic Registry and whenever possible, sessions will also be made available electronically.

 Academic Regulations, Policies and Quality Processes